 - Learn key academic skills essential for your success at university and beyond.
 New One students have the opportunity to attend tailored workshops with university librarians and writing instructors.
 At New One you will not only learn how to evaluate different forms of knowledge – both popular and academic – but you will also learn how to present your findings to a wider audience.

 Are you ready for a life-changing experience?
-Apply now.

-If you have missed the deadline of July 12, 2018, but would like to know if we still have spots available, please contact us.
+To find out if we still have spots available, please contact us.